Philipp Carlsson-Szlezak

 Link

-Philipp Carlsson-Szlezak is the Global Chief Economist of Boston Consulting Group, and Managing Director and Partner at BCG's New York office.
-He also leads the Center for Macroeconomics at the BCG Henderson Institute.
-His research covers structural, cyclical, and firm-level themes, and he advises clients on tactical and strategic global macro topics.
-Prior to joining BCG, Philipp was Chief Economist at Sanford C. Bernstein where he covered the economy and markets for institutional investors across the global asset management industry.
-Earlier in his career, he spent more than 10 years advising financial institutions and governments at BCG, the Organization for Economic Co-operation and Development and McKinsey & Company.
-Together with Paul Swartz, he is the co-author of Shocks, Crises, and False Alarms: How to Assess True Macroeconomic Risk.
+Philipp Carlsson-Szlezak is the Global Chief Economist of Boston Consulting Group and a Managing Director and Partner in BCG’s New York office.
+He also heads the Center for Macroeconomics at the BCG Henderson Institute, where his research spans structural, cyclical, and firm-level themes, advising clients on both tactical and strategic global macroeconomic issues.
+Before rejoining BCG, Philipp served as Chief Economist at Sanford C. Bernstein, covering the economy and markets for institutional investors, and earlier in his career spent over a decade advising financial institutions and governments at BCG, the OECD, and McKinsey & Company.
+He is the co‑author, with Paul Swartz, of Shocks, Crises, and False Alarms: How to Assess True Macroeconomic Risk.

 Professional Experience